Kloudless/file-picker/README.md

 it from their Computer rather than only click on it to launch the File Picker.
 It opens in place when files are dropped into it.

+Note: If you plan to build and host the file-picker on your own, the Dropzone is only enabled for the [AGPL build](#build).

 #### Configuration

 The configuration is similar to the Chooser's, but requires the `element` option